University of Padua

 Our relationship

 The links between Padua and St Andrews stretch back hundreds of years.
 Archbishop Alexander Stewart, later co-founder of St Salvator’s College, studied at Padua in the early 1500s.
-James Gregory, later Professor of Mathematics at St Andrews and the inventor of the Gregorian telescope, undertook a research stay in Padua from 1664 until 1668.
+James Gregory, future Professor of Mathematics at St Andrews and the inventor of the Gregorian telescope, undertook a research stay in Padua from 1664 until 1668.
 In 2022, the two universities signed a strategic partnership agreement, building on strong research links across all disciplines.

 St Andrews and Padua collaborate on a range of activities, including: